 A Kraken-esque monster like Cthulhu is waking.
 Like the rise of communism and fascism, this creature is emerging from the depths of the collective psyche like the original 1930s monster rising from the dark Scottish loch*.

-The monster we see rising to the surface is syncronous with the public mind of our time.
+The monster we see rising to the surface is synchronous with the intolerant and unrelenting extremism of our time.

 So what’s a pandemic-ridden civilization to do?
 How do we keep the monsters at bay?